Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 It is a good idea to review the inputs to the task using (``inp``) before running it.

-Radio Frequency Interference (RFI) are the manmade radio band signals that enter the data and are unwanted.
+Radio Frequency Interference (RFI) are the human-made radio signals that are picked up by the receiver at the time of observations and are unwanted.
 Signals such as those produced by satellites, aircraft communications are confined to narrow bands in the frequency and will appear as frequency channels that have very high amplitudes.
 It is not easy to remove the RFI from such channels and recover our astronomical signal.
 Thus we will flag the affected channels (may be individual or groups of channels).
-There are many ways to flag RFI - could be done manually after inspecting the spectra or using automated flaggers that look for outliers.
+There are many ways to flag RFI - could be done manually after inspecting the data or using automated flagging algorithms that look for outliers.

-For the dataset given, upon plotting field id 0 with freq vs amp(data), we see that there is a RFI spike.
-Selecting the data points on the spike (see figure), and look up on the casa log.
+For our dataset, when we plot flux calibrator (i.e, field id = 0) with freq vs amp(data), we see that there is a RFI spike.
+To get more information about the spike, we can select the data points (see figure), and look up on the casa log.

 .. figure:: /images/specline/flagrfispike_1.png
    :alt: Plotms screenshot rfi spike 1